davidleonstr/qflow/README.md

 class ScreenClass(QFlow.Screen):
     def __init__(
             self,
-            parent: QFlow.typing.MainWindowTyping # Or QFlow.typing.WindowTyping
+            parent: QFlow.typing.AppTyping # Or QFlow.typing.WindowTyping
         ): # Necessary for initialization
         super().__init__(parent) # Necessary for initialization
-        self.screenParent = parent # Necessary if you want to be able to recharge your screen self.UI(parent) # Necessary if you want to be able to recharge your screen
+        self.UI() # Necessary if you want to be able to recharge your screen

     def UI(
             self,
-            parent: QFlow.typing.MainWindowTyping # Or QFlow.typing.WindowTyping
         ) -> None: # Necessary if you want to be able to recharge your screen
         """
         The entire UI is loaded here.
         """
-        pass
+        parent = self.typ.parent() # If you want to get the parent as AppTyping pass
 ```